 GoFundMe is a versatile crowdfunding platform that can be used for a wide range of causes.
 However, GoFundMe was designed with the needs of individuals in mind which becomes quickly apparent to groups looking to leverage it for their collective fundraising efforts.
 Users are left to invest significant time and energy in outreach and driving traffic to their fundraiser page.
 There are other online fundraising platforms built specifically to drive the most group fundraising success especially with youth sports teams and academic clubs.

-Fundly operates similarly to GoFundMe but is popular among small charities and non-profits because of its focus on peer-to-peer fundraising tools, meaning that donors are empowered to drive fundraising efforts.
+Fundly operates similarly to GoFundMe as a fundraising website but is popular among small charities and non-profits because of its focus on peer-to-peer fundraising tools, meaning that donors are empowered to drive fundraising efforts.
 Habitat for Humanity, for example, recommends its volunteers use Fundly to fund their service trips to areas in need.
 Fundly also requires users to create and manage their own campaign pages, leaving the task of promoting the fundraisers up to the users themselves.
 With limited customer service, Fundly may not be the best option for those without experience in crowdfunding or fundraising in general.
 Fundly relies heavily on social media for most of its outreach and sharing.

 Fundly can be used for a wide range of individual causes but it is most popular among small charities and nonprofits.
 Also, because customer support is limited, Fundly might not be the best option for group fundraisers like those for educational programs unless users have experience in crowdfunding.